 The Youngest: T.J.
 Watt

 The youngest of the brothers, Pittsburgh Steelers linebacker T.J.
-Watt, is setting the tone for the rest of his career in just his second NFL season.
-Watt, who was a first round pick in the 2017 NFL Draft, has totaled 19.0 sacks and five forced fumbles in just his first 30 NFL games.
-The second-team All-American in college football is becoming one of the league’s top outside linebackers in a hurry.
+Watt, is setting the tone for the rest of his career in just his third NFL season.
+Watt, who was a first-round pick in the 2017 NFL Draft, totaled 20.0 sacks and seven forced fumbles in his first 31 NFL games.
+The second-team All-American in college football became one of the league’s top outside linebackers starting with his rookie season.

 Think little brother is content just watching his older brother J.J. rewrite NFL history?
 Think again.
-He’s busy chasing him, and his massive legacy, down.
+T.J. is busy chasing J.J., and his massive legacy, down.

 The Middle Child: Derek Watt